wxsd-sales/share-whiteboard-macros/README.md

 ## Overview
 Features:
 - Send Whiteboard from you Navigator:

-Use your Navigator to send Whiteboards are open on your paired Desk or Board Series Devices
+Use your Navigator to send Whiteboards that are open on your paired Desk or Board Series Devices
 - Companion Mode Send Whiteboard

 Similar the above feature, we can also send Whiteboards opened on a companion Board Device from the main Room Series Device and its Navigator